-- (a) Engage in deliberate misconduct that causes or, but for detection, would have caused, a licensee to be in violation of any rule, regulation, or order, or any term, condition, or limitation of any license, issued by the division, or - (b) Deliberately submit to the division, a licensee, or a licensee's contractor or subcontractor, information that the person submitting the information knows to be incomplete or inaccurate in some respect material to the division. - 2.
-A person who violates paragraph 1(a) or 1(b) of this section may be subject to enforcement action. - 3.
-For purposes of paragraph 1(a) of this section, deliberate misconduct by a person means an intentional act or omission that the person knows or should have reason to know: - (a) Would cause a licensee to be in violation of any rule, regulation, or order, or any term, condition, or limitation, of any license issued by the division, or - (b) Constitutes a violation of a requirement, procedure, instruction, contract, purchase order or policy of a licensee, contractor, or subcontractor.
+- (b) Deliberately submit to the division, a licensee, or a contractor or subcontractor of a licensee information that the person submitting the information knows to be incomplete or inaccurate in some respect material to the division. - 2.
+A person who violates subsection 1 may be subject to an enforcement action by the division. - 3.
+As used in this section: - (a) "Contractor" includes a supplier and a consultant. - (b) "Deliberate misconduct" means an intentional act or omission that the person knows: - (1) Would cause or, if not detected, would have caused, a licensee to be in violation of any rule, regulation or order of the division, or of any term, condition or limitation of a license issued by the division; or - (2) Constitutes a violation of a requirement, procedure, instruction, contract, purchase order or policy of a licensee, contractor or subcontractor. - Sec.
+27. The declaration of a woman who has declared her pregnancy remains in effect until the woman making the declaration: - 1.
+Withdraws the declaration in writing; or - 2.
+Is no longer pregnant. - Sec.
+28. 1.
+A person who operates an X-ray system for X-ray industrial radiography must: - (a) Be trained in the: - (1) Normal operating procedures for each X-ray system he operates; and - (2) Emergency procedures related to radiation safety for each facility at which he operates; and